 #8 Ease of commercializing training programs

-Pro Tip- Edwiser Bridge allows you to connect Moodle and WordPress and enables selling digital as well as physical content online with the support of over 160 payment gateways.
+Pro Tip- Edwiser Bridge allows you to connect Moodle with WordPress.
+And enables selling your courses online with the support of over 160 payment gateways through the Edwiser Bridge PRO.

 #9 Great global community support